 Wilson heard accidentally through his Russian acquaintances that war was to be declared with Great Britain and Sweden, and while the Russian Cabinet was still trying to avoid it with the Court of Stockholm, he left St. Petersburg and by great speed outstripped the Russian courier on his way to England and Sweden, and concerted a plan to detain him as soon as he should reach Stockholm.
-He therefore gave early information to the Swedish ministers, apparently accompanied with

-Life of Sir Robert Wilson.
-Appendix xx.
-He also informed his Government where Russia could be attacked with most effect. strong advice to resist the demands of Russia and France, and induced the Governor of Gothenburg to lay an embargo on all The English ships for forty-eight hours to give him more time.
-Government at once despatched orders to secure the Sperknei frigate on its way to pay the Russian fleet as it came from the Archipelago to the Baltic, and it was captured in the Thames with all its money and stores.
-A British vessel was sent to direct Admiral Sir Sidney Smith to intercept the Russian flect and conduct it to England; but owing to a delay, he missed it before it had reached the shelter of the Tagus, then closed against English ships.
-The day after these orders were sent from England, the Russian courier arrived with instructions to the Sperknei frigate to sail from London to the nearest port of safety, and the officials of the Russian Embassy were in the greatest consternation when they found it had already been seized.
+He therefore gave early information to the Swedish ministers, apparently accompanied with strong advice to resist the demands of Russia and France, and induced the Governor of Gothenburg to lay an embargo on all ships for forty-eight hours to give him more time.
+The English Government at once despatched orders to secure the Sperknei frigate on its way to pay the Russian fleet as it came from the Archipelago to the Baltic, and it was eaptured in the Thames with all its money and stores.
+A British vessel was sent to direct Admiral Sir Sidney Smith to intercept the Russian fleet and conduct it to England; but owing to a delay, he missed it before it had reached the shelter of the Tagus, then elosed against English ships.
+The day after these orders were sent from England, the Russian eourier arrived with instruetions to the Sperknei frigate to sail from London to the nearest port of safety, and the officials of the Russian Embassy were in the greatest consternation when they found it had already been seized.
 But on the part of Russia no war was ever inaugurated more gently, or with more consideration to those who were most concerned.
-No Englishman was detained, and no ships or goods were seized by the Government ; a sufficient notice was given to enable English vessels to leave the harbours, and at the request of the committee who were appointed by the Government to liquidate all outstanding debts, two English merchants were added to their number, so that it was concluded to the satisfaction of all parties.
+No Englishman was detained, and no ships or goods were seized by the Government; a sufficient notice was given to enable English vessels to leave the harbours, and at the request of the committee who were appointed by the Government to liquidate all outstanding debts, two English merchants were added to their number, so that it was concluded to the satisfaction of all parties.
 The capture of a Russian vessel in the Adriatic with several members of the late Government of the Ionian Republic on board, by an English cruiser, at length induced Alexander to declare the British subjects residing in Russia as hostages for their safety, and to suspend all passports to Englishmen till they were released; but in the mean while the English mixed freely in society, and received more marks of attention from the Russians than the subjects of France.
 Every preparation was made to oppose the British fleet if it visited the Gulf of Finland; hulks were sunk to blockade the ports, and the gunners of Cronstadt were kept in full practice during the autumn of 1807; but the winter was too far advanced to make an impression in the Baltic when war was declared, and during subsequent years the British fleet was amply employed elsewhere.
-The war, however. paralyzed the Russian foreign trade.
-In 1807, the value of merchandize exported from St. Petersburg and Cronstadt was 28.945,545 roubles, and that of the imports amounted to 15,303,483.
-The number of foreign ships arriving at these ports in the same time was 851.
-The English were the chief purchasers of Russian produce, consisting largely of hemp, timber. tallow, and corn, and Napoleon imagined that when deprived of Russian hemp they would soon be unable to make use of their navy for want of rope.
-The trade might have been carried on by neutral vessels if Alexander had permitted it, for the French were powerless on the sea; but he strictly kept to his part of the agreement with France, to the great discontent of the Russian nobles, who produced much larger crops on their estates than they could sell in Russia.
-Prussia and Germany could not buy, for their commerce was ruined by the war; money was scarce, while the Russian barns overflowed, so that private as well as public interests added to their hatred of the French alliance.
+The war, however, paralyzed the Russian foreign trade.
+In 1807, the value of merchandize exported from St. Petersburg and Cronstadt was